BIG-RAT/jamfcpr/README.md

 ## History
+- 2026-01-03 v6.2.1:  More memory friendly upload process, especially for larger files.

-- 2025-12-18 v6.1.2:  Add basic hardware, OS, and jamfcpr app useage collection.
+- 2025-12-18 v6.2.0:  Add basic hardware, OS, and jamfcpr app useage collection.
 Data is sent anonymously to [TelemetryDeck](https:telemetrydeck.com) to aid in the development of the app.
 View 'About jamfcpr' to opt out of sending the data.
 Address issue #27, failed authentication with API clients.

 - 2025-10-24 v6.1.2:  Resolve issue that prevented the source dislay name, category, info, and notes from replicating.